ypid/ypid-ansible-inventory/README.rst

 ``defaults``
   Default settings of ypid.

+``facts``
+  Easy access to Ansible local facts set by Ansible roles including a fallback if the fact is not available yet.

 ``paranoid``
   Maximum security settings even at the risk of dropping support for not up-to-date software/systems and reduced convenience.